ezsystems/commerce-documentation/docs/guide/econtent/econtent_features/switching_the_data_provider.md

 # Switching the data provider

-You can switch the data provider using the command line or manually.
+You can switch the data provider, either with the command line or manually.
 Only one data provider can be activated per installation.

 ## Switching using a command line